 Below, I’m sharing the top 6 reasons I’ve discovered that can keep your Instant Pot from pressurizing.
 I’ve experienced all of these at one time or another, and you likely will too at some point.
 So before you toss your Instant Pot out in frustration, consider which reason is likely your culprit and you’ll be ready.

 The Top 6 Reasons Your Instant Pot Won’t Pressurize….and What to do About it.

-1. There’s Not Enough Liquid on the Top or the Bottom of the Pot.
+1. The Problem: There’s Not Enough Liquid on the Top or the Bottom of the Pot.

-**Open the electric pressure cooker (EPC), add a bit more liquid; lock lid into place and begin again.
+The Fix: Open the electric pressure cooker/instant pot, add a bit more liquid; lock lid into place and begin again.
 Remember!
 Pressure is made from steam; if there’s not enough liquid on the very bottom or the very top (like on top of your ingredients) of the pot to circulate and create steam, your Instant Pot absolutely cannot pressurize.
 Always be sure there’s a minimum of 1 cup of liquid inside the pot before you lock the lid into place to begin pressurizing. (**Please note: This rule of thumb changes if you are cooking grains, beans, or pasta.
 When cooking these ingredients in the Instant Pot, you will need to be sure they are fully covered by about 1″ with liquid.
 Refer to your recipe for more details when cooking grains, beans, or pasta; these are all delicious cooked in your Instant Pot, by the way.)

-2. Food is Stuck to The Bottom of the Pot.
+2. The Problem: Food is Stuck to The Bottom of the Pot.